 Our Third Amended and Restated Agreement of Limited Partnership, provides that our general partner, Kestrel Heat, shall conduct, direct and manage all activities of the Company.
 The limited liability company agreement of the general partner provides that the business of the general partner shall be managed by a Board of Directors.
 The responsibility of the Board is to supervise and direct the management of the Company in the interest and for the benefit of our unitholders.
-Among the Board's responsibilities is to regularly evaluate the performance and to approve the compensation of the Chief Executive Officer, regularly evaluate the performance and approve the compensation of key executives.
+Among the Board's responsibilities is to regularly evaluate the performance and to approve the compensation of the Chief Executive Officer and, with the advice of the Chief Executive Officer, regularly evaluate the performance and approve the compensation of key executives.

 As a limited partnership that is listed on the New York Stock Exchange, we are not required to have a Compensation Committee.
-Since the Chairman of the general partner and the majority of the Board are not employees, the Board determined that it has adequate independence to act in the capacity of a Compensation

-Committee to establish and review the compensation our executive officers and directors.
-The Board is comprised of Paul A. Vermylen Jr. (Chairman), Steven J. Goldman (President and Chief Executive Officer), Daniel P. Donovan, Henry D. Babcock, David M. Bauer, C. Scott Baxter, Bryan H. Lawrence, and William P. Nicoletti.
+Since the Chairman of the general partner and the majority of the Board are not employees, the Board determined that it has adequate independence to act in the capacity of a Compensation Committee to establish and review the compensation our executive officers and directors.
+The Board is comprised of Paul A. Vermylen Jr. (Chairman), Jeffrey M. Woosnam (President and Chief Executive Officer), Daniel P. Donovan, Henry D. Babcock, David M. Bauer, C. Scott Baxter, Bryan H. Lawrence, and William P. Nicoletti.

-Throughout this Report, each person who served as chief executive officer ("CEO") during fiscal 2018, each person who served as chief financial officer ("CFO") during fiscal 2018 and the one other most highly compensated executive officer serving at September 30, 2018 (there being no other executive officers who earned more than \$100,000 during fiscal 2018) are referred to as the "named executive officers" and are included in the Executive Compensation Table.
+Throughout this Report, each person who served as chief executive officer ("CEO") during fiscal 2020, each person who served as chief financial officer ("CFO") during fiscal 2020 and the two other most highly compensated executive officers serving at September 30, 2020 (there being no other executive officers) are referred to as the "named executive officers" and are included in the Executive Compensation Table.

 In this Compensation Discussion and Analysis, we address the compensation paid or awarded to Messrs.
-Goldman, Ambury and Oakley.
+Woosnam, Ambury, Hammond and McDonald.
 We refer to these executive officers as our "named executive officers."